forcedotcom/salesforce-deskcom-api/README.md

   # in this method chain, no HTTP request is fired until `.entries'
 end

-# however if you request the current page numer and the resource is not loaded
+# however if you request the current page number and the resource is not loaded
 # it'll send a request
 DeskApi.cases.page == 1
 ```